jayj/jayj-quicktag/README.md

 ### Can I delete a Quicktag?

 Yes, you can.
+There's two ways:

-There's two ways.
-The first one is to click the delete link on the right (you'll see it when you roll over the row)
+1. The first one is to click the delete button on the right.

-The other way is to leave the "Button Label" field empty.
+2. The other way is to leave the "Button Label" field empty.

 ### Can I change the order of the Quicktags?